A Career in Medical Science

 How do I become a Medical Scientist?

 The profession of medical scientist is regulated by CORU, the Health and Social Care Professionals' Council.
-The Medical Scientist Registration Board opened on 31st March 2019 and registration will be mandatory by 31st March 2021.
+The Medical Scientist Registration Board opened on 31st March 2019 and registration is mandatory since 31st March 2021.
+Section 38 applicants (all applicants since 31st March 2021) must be registered with CORU to practice; section 91 applicants, who were practicing in the profession for the required time before 31st March 2021 and applied to CORU before that date, are required to have proof of having applied to register prior to 31st March 2021.
 Please refer to the CORU website for up to date information on state registration requirements.
-Individual employers may choose to set a requirement for job applicants to have applied for CORU registration in advance of 31st March 2021 but this is not a statutory requirement.

 Entry into Irish Biomedical Science courses is through the Central Applications Office (CAO).
 Since March 31st 2019 CORU, the Health and Social Care Professionals' Council is the authority that accredits courses for eligibility to practice as a medical scientist.
 Full details of the three Irish centres that offer ACSLM-accredited 4 year honours degree courses with vocational training, in Dublin (TUD, formally DIT), Cork (CIT/UCC) and Galway (GMIT), can be found on the CAO website at www.cao.ie